Efficient measure of information backflow with a quasistochastic process: Examples

-To find the non-Markovianity criteria, we first find the quasi-stochastic representation of $\Lambda_t$ following the Wootters' representation:
+To find the non-Markovianity criterion, we first find the quasistochastic representation of $\Lambda_t$ following the Wootters representation:

 where $G\equiv G(t)$ for simplicity.
-Notice that here $S^{\Lambda_t}$ is self-transpose, hence $\Lambda_t$ is its self-dual, i.e., $\Lambda_t^\dagger = \Lambda_t$.
-More importantly, the quasi-bistochastic map is represented non-negatively (same with SIC-POVM representation) that affords us to use the main result in Eq. \ref{eq: basic monotonicity}.
-In fact, all the examples in this paper have a map that are non-negative.
-Calculating the LHS of Eq. \eqref{eq: non-markovianity witness}, we find its eigenvalues are given by $\{1,1,G^2, G^2\}$.
+Notice that here $S^{\Lambda_t}$ is self-transpose; hence $\Lambda_t$ is its self-dual, i.e., $\Lambda_t^\dagger = \Lambda_t$.
+More importantly, the quasibistochastic map is represented non-negatively (same as the SIC POVM representation), which allows us to use the main result in Eq. \eqref{eq: basic monotonicity}.
+In fact, all the examples in this paper have a map that is non-negative.
+Calculating the left hand side of Eq. \eqref{eq: non-markovianity witness}, we find its eigenvalues are given by $\{1,1,G^2, G^2\}$.
 Using Eq. \eqref{eq: non-markovianity measure}, we obtain that